-Paul Polman has been Chief Executive Officer of Unilever since 2009.
-Under his leadership Unilever has set out an ambitious vision to decouple its growth from overall environmental footprint and increase its positive social impact.
+Paul Polman was the Chief Executive Officer of Unilever from 2009 to 2019.
+Under his leadership Unilever set out an ambitious vision to decouple its growth from overall environmental footprint and increase its positive social impact.

 Paul actively seeks cooperation with other companies to implement sustainable business strategies and drive systemic change.
 He is Vice-Chairman of the International Chamber of Commerce, a member of the International Business Council of the World Economic Forum, a founding member of the B Team and sits on the Board of the UN Global Compact.
 Paul also used to chair the World Business Council for Sustainable Development.